SimWorks Manual Installation Guide on Windows 10 (or newer)

 The installation wizard will then guide you through the required steps to install the prerequisites and set up the software.

 SimWorks uses OpenFOAM(c) to run CFD simulations.
-On Windows 10, it is possible to run OpenFOAM(c) using the Windows Subsystem for Linux (WSL) version 1.
+On Windows 10 (and newer), it is possible to run OpenFOAM(c) using the Windows Subsystem for Linux (WSL) version 1.
 This tutorial will guide you through the following steps:

 1 – How to activate the Windows Subsystem for Linux (WSL) version 1